JosephJohnAlexander/Codesans/README.md

 	3B4 and 1E9F are the same.
 	311 is modified from 2D8.
 	310 is modified from A8F2.
+ 	313 and 315 are the same.
+	3B5 and 1FEE are the same.
 	370 and 2C75 are the same.
 	37B is modified from 37D.
  	37D and A73F are the same.